evo-lua/evo-lua.github.io/docs/references/api/bindings/miniz.md

 local miniz = require("miniz")
 ```

+## Compression Levels

+Whenever you compress data, you can optionally pass a `compressionLevel`, which must be a `number` value:

+- The minimum compression level is zero (meaning "no compression")
+- The highest supported level is nine (meaning "maximum compression")
+- If you don't pass a `compressionLevel`, the maximum compression level of nine will be used

+If you pass invalid values, you may get an error or the input may silently be clamped to the nearest possible value.

 ## Compressor Flags

 Many methods accept an optional `flags` parameter.
 By setting a nonzero value, you can control advanced compression options such as "write ZIP archives with a zlib-compatible header".
 Since they aren't part of the Lua bindings, this page doesn't attempt to list them all.